jeffhb60/BearCowboyNinja/README.md

 - The program uses a constant amount of space for variables, images, and UI elements, resulting in a space complexity of O(1).

 ## Acknowledgements
-- This game was inspired by the classic "Rock, Paper, Scissors" game, with a fun twist!
+- This game was inspired by the classic "Rock, Paper, Scissors" game.